Seirdy/moac/README.md

 It takes a very naive approach, assuming that any attacker is optimizing for randomly-generated passwords.
 More specifically, it measures password entropy as if `moac-pwgen` generated the password.
 All it does it guess which charsets are used and measure permutations of available characters for the given password length.

+When generating passwords using custom charsets, it de-duplicates repeated characters and cross-charset overlap to avoid over-inflating password entropy estimates.

 ### Why do these passwords look impossible to memorize or type?

 MOAC is not meant to be used to generate passwords to type by hand.
-It's intended to be used with a password manager that auto-types or copies passwords for you.
+It's intended to be used with a password manager that auto-enters or copies/pastes passwords for you.

-For contexts in which you can't paste a password (e.g. a full-disk encryption password entered during boot), use something else.
+For contexts in which you must enter a password manually (e.g. a full-disk encryption password entered during boot), use something else.
+I recommend a diceware-based passphrase in a language/charset compatible with your preferred available input method.

 ### Why are there so many weird characters in the generated passwords?